XiangpengHao/shumai/README.md

 # Shumai

-Shumai is a rust benchmark framework that helps to build efficient and correct multi-thread benchmark.
+Shumai is a rust benchmark framework that empowers efficient and correct multi-thread benchmarks.

 Shumai focus on reproducibility, easy-to-analyze and easy-to-use.